SaaS Experience

 -

-Enables comparison across time, geography, and events
+Historic and real-time data unified to enable comparison across time, geography, and events

-Surfaces behavioural correlations, not just metrics
+Flexible filtering and data mixing that surfaces behavioural correlations, not just metrics

 -